jbn1995/Deploy-Multiple-sites-k8s-ingress/README.md

     You can also use Jenkins to automate the deployment process into kubernetes environment by used 'Jenkinsfile'

 ### Access websites Through Browser
-- Configure your windows hosts file to enable the access to the both websites (C:\Windows\System32\drivers\etc\hosts) by using      administrative privileges.   "<your server ip> website1.local website2.local"
+- Configure your windows hosts file to enable the access to the both websites (C:\Windows\System32\drivers\etc\hosts) by using      administrative privileges.   "your-server-ip website1.local website2.local"

 ### Notes: